arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/miniXyce/README.md

 List of top-10 functions / code locations from a serial profile.

+We used the arm-forge tool-chain to profile our applications.

 Profiling command used:
 ```
 :map -profile /opt/amazon/openmpi/bin/mpiexec --np 1 miniXyce.x --circuit tests/cir6.net --t_start 0 --pf tests/default_params.txt